 The Rose Festival is happening annually during the first weekend in June in Kazanlak and attracts the attention of thousands of tourists.

 The Rose is the symbol of Bulgaria.
 The Rose Valley includes the cities of Karlovo and Kazanlak and is approximately 3,300 km2.

-Horo Dancers are traditionally dressed in Bulgarian national costumes.
+Horo Dancers traditionally wear Bulgarian national costumes.

 This is the smallest town in Bulgaria.
 There is a revival of the vine-growing and wine production.

 It is an open-air museum conveniently located near Gabrovo.
-Here you can enjoy most of the Bulgarian craftsmanship together with the architecture, customs and traditions of the Bulgarians during the period of the National Revival.
+Here you can enjoy most of the Bulgarian craftsmanship together with the architecture, customs, and traditions of the Bulgarians during the period of the National Revival.